nodakbarnes/selinux-hands-on-labs/lab09-putting-it-all-together/README.md

 ```

-In this way we have defined a type for the executable, a configuration file type to ensure we can read the configuration file but in isolation from the test of the `/etc` directory, a type for the pid file as discussed in previous labs, and a type for the data directory.
+In this way we have defined a type for the executable, a configuration file type to ensure we can read the configuration file but in isolation from the rest of the `/etc` directory, a type for the pid file as discussed in previous labs, and a type for the data directory.
 Note we have used a wildcard for the data directory to cover any file in there - this is an example here to show the alternative syntax and the regular expression style syntax that does in the `fc` file.

 Now that we have this created we can build the policy.
 Building on our previous policy from earlier, and the reference code we have taken from the `ntp` policy, `testprog`'s policy should look something like this: